Tomev/qcflow/docs/source/llms/langchain/autologging.rst

 How It Works
 ------------

-MLflow LangChain Autologging uses two ways to log traces and other artifacts.
+QCFlow LangChain Autologging uses two ways to log traces and other artifacts.
 Tracing is made possible via the `Callbacks <https://python.langchain.com/v0.1/docs/modules/callbacks/>`_ framework of LangChain.
 Other artifacts are recorded by patching `the invocation functions` of the supported models.
 In typical scenarios, you don't need to care about the internal implementation details, but this section provides a brief overview of how it works under the hood.

-MLflow Tracing Callbacks
+QCFlow Tracing Callbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^

-`MlflowLangchainTracer <https://github.com/mlflow/mlflow/blob/master/mlflow/langchain/langchain_tracer.py>`_ is a callback handler that is injected into the langchain model inference process to log traces automatically.
+`MlflowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_ is a callback handler that is injected into the langchain model inference process to log traces automatically.
 It starts a new span upon a set of actions of the chain such as ``on_chain_start``, ``on_llm_start``, and concludes it when the action is finished.
 Various metadata such as span type, action name, input, output, latency, are automatically recorded to the span.

 Customize Callback
 ^^^^^^^^^^^^^^^^^^

 Sometimes you may want to customize what information is logged in the traces.
-You can achieve this by creating a custom callback handler that inherits from `MlflowLangchainTracer <https://github.com/mlflow/mlflow/blob/master/mlflow/langchain/langchain_tracer.py>`_.
+You can achieve this by creating a custom callback handler that inherits from `MlflowLangchainTracer <https://github.com/qcflow/qcflow/blob/master/qcflow/langchain/langchain_tracer.py>`_.
 The following example demonstrates how to record an additional attribute to the span when a chat model starts running.

 .. code-block::

-    from mlflow.langchain.langchain_tracer import MlflowLangchainTracer
+    from qcflow.langchain.langchain_tracer import MlflowLangchainTracer

     class CustomLangchainTracer(MlflowLangchainTracer):